 In addition to inclusive High Quality Teaching and provision at Universal + Level, some children and young people may require additional to and different from support in order to secure effective learning and increase the rate of progress.
 This includes targeted support services to improve individual outcomes. eg Educational Psychology Service, Speech and Language Therapy.

-In addition to inclusive High Quality Teaching and provision at Targeted Level, some children and young people may require additional to and different from support which requires additional funding in order to secure effective learning and increase the rate of progress.
+In addition to inclusive High Quality Teaching and provision at Targeted Level, some children and young people may require significant amounts of additional to and different from support in order to secure effective learning and increase the rate of progress.
+In some cases this may require additional funding.

 Principles